Gabrielvsiqueira/pomodoro-timer/README.md

 ### 1. Clone the Repository
-Clone this repository in your local machine using this command: git@github.com:Gabrielvsiqueira/pomodoro-timer.git
+Clone this repository in your local machine using this command: git clone git@github.com:Gabrielvsiqueira/pomodoro-timer.git

-### 2. navigate to the repository
-navigate to the location where your project was installed.
-Ex: cd:/test/pomodoro-timer

 ### 3. Open HTML in your browser
-You can open the HTML file in two ways:
+You can open the HTML file in :
-* Double-clicking the file: Locate the index.html file in your project folder and double-click it.
-This will open the file directly in your default web browser.
-* Using a plugin: If you prefer to simulate a local server environment, you can use a plugin like Live Server.
+* Using a live-server plugin: If you prefer to simulate a local server environment, you can use a plugin like Live Server.
 This plugin allows you to view changes in real time as you edit your code.
 To use it, simply install it in your text editor (e.g. Visual Studio Code) and open the index.html file through Live Server.

 ## 📦 Technologies Used
 * HTML